mavlink/mavlink-devguide/en/services/component_information.md

 1. GCS waits for the `COMPONENT_INFORMATION` message
    - If not recieved the GCS should resend the request (typically in the application level).
    - Once information is received:
      - the GCS checks if `COMPONENT_INFORMATION.general_metadata_file_crc` matches its cached CRC value.
-If so, there is no need to download the general metadata file (or other files it references) as it has not changed since the last download.
+	   If so, there is no need to download the [general metadata file](#COMP_METADATA_TYPE_GENERAL) (or other files it references) as it has not changed since the last download.
-	 - the GCS checks if `COMPONENT_INFORMATION.peripherals_metadata_file_crc` matches its cached CRC value.
-If so, there is no need to download the peripherals metadata file (or other files it references).
+	 - the GCS checks if `COMPONENT_INFORMATION.peripherals_metadata_uri` if supplied, and (if so) whether the `peripherals_metadata_file_crc` field matches the cached value.
-     If present it will also check the `COMPONENT_INFORMATION.peripherals_metadata_file_crc` matches the cached value.

 	 If the cached values do not match the associated files should be downloaded and parsed ....
 1. GCS downloads the file specified in the `general_metadata_uri` using MAVLink FTP.
-1. GCS parses the general metadata for other supported metadata locations, and then downloads the files via MAVFTP or HTTP (either immediately, or as needed).
+1. GCS parses the general metadata for other supported metadata locations, and then downloads the files via MAVFTP or HTTP(s).

-A GCS can discover all components in the system by monitoring the channel for `HEARTBEAT` ids, and then send the above request to each of them to verify whether the protocol is supported.

-Alternatively, a GCS can also broadcast the request; all components that support the protocol should respond with `COMPONENT_INFORMATION`.
+   This may be done immediately, or as needed.

 ## Open Issues